PolymeshAssociation/polymesh-documentation-site/docs/300-developer-resources/050-smart-contracts.md

 - permissioned operations with custom approval paths
 - upgradeable application-level policy logic

-## `pallet-revive`: PolkaVM contracts with EVM compatibility
+## `pallet-revive`: a dual-VM contract engine (PolkaVM + EVM)

 The smart contract pallet on Polymesh is `pallet-revive`.

-Contracts execute on **PolkaVM**, a RISC-V-based execution engine.
-EVM compatibility — Solidity contracts, standard Ethereum JSON-RPC tooling — is one supported way to interact with `pallet-revive`, not the whole of what it does.
-Native PolkaVM contracts and EVM-bytecode contracts both run on the same pallet.
+It is a **dual-VM contract execution engine**: it runs two different virtual machines, and which one executes a given contract is determined by how that contract was compiled — not by which way you call it.

+- **PolkaVM** (a RISC-V-based VM) executes **PolkaVM bytecode**.
+Solidity compiled with the [`resolc`](https://github.com/paritytech/revive) compiler (instead of `solc`) targets PolkaVM.
+This path does **not** provide full EVM compatibility — some EVM semantics and opcodes are unsupported or behave differently, so a contract that depends on exact EVM behaviour should not assume it carries over.
+- **revm** (a Rust implementation of the Ethereum Virtual Machine) executes standard **EVM bytecode**.
+Solidity compiled with the ordinary `solc` compiler produces EVM bytecode that deploys and runs in `revm` with **full EVM compatibility**.
+This is the path to use when a contract must behave exactly as it would on Ethereum.

+In short: **`resolc` → PolkaVM** (native execution, partial EVM compatibility) and **`solc` → EVM bytecode → `revm`** (full EVM compatibility).
+EVM-bytecode execution is a distinct execution path enabled by the `AllowEVMBytecode` runtime flag (see [Runtime configuration](#runtime-configuration)) — not merely an interface layered on top of PolkaVM.
+Both VMs live behind the same `pallet-revive` calls, storage, and account model.

 ## Address mapping